Skamania Steelhead: A Complete Fishing Guide

 Eli from SBS Outdoor Action with a nice steelhead caught on a lure.
 Click the image to watch the action.

-There are many different methods of catching Skamania during the summer months, and again near the spawn.
+There are many different methods of catching Skamania during the summer months and they eat the same things, and they hit the same lures and baits other steelhead hit.

 Lure Fishing